“An absolute pleasure to work with; he’s analytical, precise, extremely knowledgeable and fantastic with clients.”

 Chambers & Partners 2017

-Robert Lazarus practices in the areas of professional discipline, personal injury, clinical negligence, professional negligence, inquests, property damage, product liability and insurance law.
+Robert Lazarus practices in the areas of professional discipline, personal injury, clinical negligence, professional negligence and inquests.
+He also has experience of serious medical treatment, property damage, product liability and insurance law.
 He is instructed by both claimants and defendants and has experience of a wide range of cases including high value, multimillion pound disputes in respect of both liability and quantum.

 Prior to being called to the Bar, Robert practiced medicine up to the level of an NHS Consultant.
 He also worked for the Medical Protection Society.

 Robert is regularly instructed in multi-track personal injury trials and frequently advises on both liability and quantum, including in high value catastrophic loss claims.
 He has been instructed in a number of workplace claims, including work-related stress, industrial deafness, VWF/HAVS, asbestos related disease and carbon monoxide poisoning.

 Robert is instructed in a number of claims with a cross-border element.

 Robert is regularly instructed in inquests by families of the deceased and other interested persons.
 Often these cases have complex issues or a high public profile.
 Robert has experience of Article 2 inquests and appearing before juries.

 Robert is regularly instructed by both claimants and defendants in clinical negligence claims involving a variety of healthcare professionals including general practitioners, hospital doctors, dentists, psychologists and therapists.